27. March 2023

 It’s official.
 I’ve emancipated myself from Madonna.
 For a woman who has been a huge fan of “M” ever since I watched her drying her armpits in front of a hand-dryer in the film “Desperately Seeking Susan”, this is no blithe statement.

-For many years, I was nothing short of obsessed with Madonna and her music.
+For years, I was nothing short of obsessed with Madonna and her music.
 She was my idol and my inspiration and my female role model when no others could be found.
 Yet her appearance at the Grammy award ceremony in 2023 made me finally break off the relationship.

 For years, Madonna’s attempts to defy age — the yoga, the novel diets, the flings with younger men, whatever — still seemed relevant and inspirational.

 What other 50-year-old can look as stunning and as alluring as she did in the “Give It 2 Me” video, her duet with Pharrell Williams?
 It genuinely made us all rethink what was possible for women as we aged.
 Look! — 50-something women don’t have to be frumpy and lumpy!
 50-year-old women can be fit and confident and powerful and where it’s AT!
-Believe me, in the past, the message about ageing females was very, VERY different.
-That Madonna has been at the forefront of changing that is, and will always be, a massive credit to her.

 It’s taken me a while to articulate how I feel about it.
 Of the numerous articles I’ve read on the matter, this one by Max Gordon on Medium was by far the most thought-provoking and well written.
 It’s long, but full of good points and absolutely worth reading to the end.